Inder177/git_project/readme.md

 # New Project

-This project was created from local system on vs code then we wiil deploy it in gthub.
+This project was created from local system on vs code then we wiil deploy it in github.